 Receiving this designation opens up the global resources of the Mission Blue Foundation, enabling us to utilize the technology and science advisory committees to facilitate:

 Learn more about Hope Spots.
-And click on the dot on map at the Florida Gulf Coast to learn more about our Florida Gulf Coast Hope Spot!
+And click on the pin that marks the location of the Florida Gulf Coast to learn more about our Florida Gulf Coast Hope Spot!

 To understand what makes the Florida Gulf Coast Hope Spot so special, one has to learn a little about the geology behind it.
 Florida was much larger during the last ice age when sea levels were lower.
 Its land mass was as much as three times its current size.
 Due to the history of higher and lower sea levels, shallower areas repeatedly flooded and then evaporated, leaving behind ever thickening deposits of evaporite minerals.
 As a result, Florida's base rock is comprised primarily of limestone deposited from skeletons of billions of marine animals.
 A submerged rock ridge defines the orientation of the barrier islands, which are covered with quartz-rich sand.
 The offshore submerged rocky hard bottoms support an extensive living benthic (bottom) community.
 This unique ecological feature provides Essential Fish Habitats (EFH) for corals and provide foundation for bottom dwelling sessile (stationary) organisms including the oysters that make Apalachicola the oyster capital of the world and the sponges that make Tarpon Springs the sponge capital of the world.
 The karst limestone bottoms also encourage the formation of the blue holes (see map below) that are currently being studied.